asaritech/ukey1-jquery-sdk/README.md

 // ...
 ```

-We have also prepared a working [example](https://github.com/noo-zh/ukey1-jquery-sdk-example) - get to know how to implement our SDK quickly!
+We have also prepared a working [example](https://github.com/noo-zh/ukey1-jquery-sdk-example) - try it and get to know how to implement our SDK quickly!

 ## License